droidian/porting-guide/debugging-tips.md

 It's unlikely that everything will work fine at first boot, so strap in, read this document twice and enjoy your ride.

-Tips marked with **(generic rootfs only)** are useful/applicable only on Droidian installations installed via the generic rootfs .zip flashed via recovery (note that this document assumes TWRP as the recovery used).
+Note that that this document assumes TWRP as the recovery used.

 Pre boot tips
 -------------

 These things are worth checking first:

-### (generic rootfs only) Check size of the Droidian rootfs
+### Check size of the Droidian rootfs

 Some recoveries might fail in resizing the Droidian rootfs.
 This will in turn break the boot process (and eventual feature bundles installation) due to the